FabioCiccarelli/EWMCP_Bounds/README.md

 The code is associated with the research paper:

-**"Strength of the upper bounds for the edge-weighted maximum clique problem"**
+**"Strength of the Upper Bounds for the Edge-Weighted Maximum Clique Problem"**
 by F. Ciccarelli, V. Dose, F. Furini and M. Monaci.